tobiasbuhrer/tobiasb/web/modules/contrib/imagemagick/README.md

   (http://www.graphicsmagick.org) must be installed on your server and the convert binary needs to be accessible and executable from PHP.

+* If Postscript or PDF support is required, then Ghostscript (https://ghostscript.com/releases/index.html) must also be installed on your server.

 * The PHP configuration must allow invocation of _proc_open()_, which is security-wise identical to _exec()_.